 - Note that each of the 4 castings that fit onto the tubes has a threaded hole for use as an 'Opener', if needed.
 Remember - a quarter turn at a time. - 6.
 CUT TUBE LENGTH Cut stainless steel tubes to the estimated length using a fine-toothed hacksaw and assemble the complete bracket by bolting it lightly together. - 7.
 POSITION ARMS Swing the two arms up and rotate the mounting flanges to lay flush with the hull. - 8.
-DRILL HOLES Using the flanges as templates, drill the 3/8" (10mm) clearance holes through the hull. - 9.
-MOUNTING PADS If required, have ready the mounting pads for between the bracket flanges and the hull.
+DRILL HOLES Using the flanges as templates, drill the 3/8" (10mm) clearance holes through the hull.

+- 9. MOUNTING PADS If required, have ready the mounting pads for between the bracket flanges and the hull.
 See 'Mounting Pad' above. - 10.
 BACKING PLATE Ensure use of backing plates.
-See 'Backing Plate' above.

-- 11. CHECK ALIGNMENT Check the overall alignment and location of the bracket and the overall position of the unit. - 12.
+See 'Backing Plate' above. - 11.
+CHECK ALIGNMENT Check the overall alignment and location of the bracket and the overall position of the unit. - 12.
 ASSEMBLE THE END FITTINGS ONTO THE STRUTS (STAY TUBES) AND BOLT - SHAFT CLAMP: Assemble the shaft clamp around the struts and the shaft tube.
 As this point, you will be using the real shaft assembly.
 If an older unit, be sure that the plastic shaft sleeve is in place (best if taped to the clamp).
 New units the sleeve is glued in place.
 Tighten the bolts only sufficiently to hold the shaft clamp in its planned position.
-The stay tubes should be touching the plastic sleeve inside. - > TRANSOM CLAMP: Assemble the transom clamps around the struts with the struts fully into the clamp. - TIGHTEN BOLTS ACCORDING TO BOLT TIGHTENING SEQUENCE: All four (two on each) A bolts on each arm must be tightened first.
-Check that the tightening is even the gaps in the castings are even.
-Only when all A bolts are tightened should the B bolt then be tightened.
+The stay tubes should be touching the plastic sleeve inside. - > TRANSOM CLAMP: Assemble the transom clamps around the struts with the struts fully into the clamp. - Bracket bolts should be tightened snugly.
+If using a torque wrench, 30 LBT.FT (40.67 N m) is sufficient for all M10 bolt sets.
+The maximum recommended torque for the two M12 bolt sets on the A Bracket Shaft Clamp is 35 LBT.FT (47.45 N m). - Warning: Tighten bolts to your usual snug tightness with a socket wrench.
+Please be very conscious not to crank too hard as the result can be a cracked casting. - > WARNING: Follow the Bolt Tightening Sequence! - TIGHTEN BOLTS ACCORDING TO BOLT TIGHTENING SEQUENCE: All 4 (2 on each) A bolts must be tightened first.
+Check that the tightening is even - the gaps in the castings are even.
+Only when all A bolts are tightened should the B bolt then be tightened. - 13.
+BOLT FLANGE TO TRANSOM Bolt the A bracket flanges on their mounting pads (if required) securely to the hull with the backing plate inside. - 14.
+When the A bracket installation is complete, recheck the tightness of all bolts.